 In order to market and sell our products outside the United States, we will likely need to obtain separate marketing approvals and comply with numerous and varied regulatory requirements and regimes, which can involve additional testing, may take substantially longer than the FDA approval process, and still generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the United States, it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 FDA approval does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the United States does not ensure approval by the FDA or regulatory authorities in other countries or jurisdictions.
 We may not obtain any regulatory approvals on a timely basis, if at all.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our products in any market.
-If we are unable to obtain approval of any of our product candidates by regulatory authorities in countries or by regulatory authorities in countries or by regulatory authorities in commercial prospects of that product candidate may be significantly diminished and our business prospects could decline.
+If we are unable to obtain approval of any of our product candidates by regulatory authorities in countries outside the United States, the commercial prospects of that product candidate may be significantly diminished and our business prospects could decline.